 One key risk is the failure to hire and retain appropriately skilled people.
 Attracting and retaining qualified staff and directors is a challenge in many rural Saskatchewan credit unions.
-DDCU was fully staffed through most of 2018 and will continue to recruit, train staff and directors and if deemed necessary contract temporary resources to bridge any gaps that may occur.
+2019 saw two staff members leave our employ and three were hired.
+As of the end of 2019 DDCU was fully staffed.
+Efforts to continue to recruit, train staff and directors and if deemed necessary contract temporary resources to bridge any gaps that may occur are always considered.